-Each company faces substantial challenges in the every evolving face of marketing due to consumer trends and industry dynamics.
+Each company faces substantial challenges in the ever evolving face of marketing due to consumer trends and industry dynamics.
 A.T.
 Kearney aims to provide support for companies by helping them stay ahead of new market developments and positioning them to capture new opportunities.
 They work collaboratively with their clients to drive transformative change and profitable growth—while ensuring sustainable business success.

 5. Mergers & Acquisitions